 The geographic area boundaries, names, codes, and the relationships among the various geographic levels are found on Statistics Canada's Spatial Data Infrastructure.
-These data for administrative areas are updated using information from provincial and territorial sources.
-These data for statistical areas are updated using the results of the previous census and input from users.
+The data for administrative areas are updated using information from provincial and territorial sources.
+The data for statistical areas are updated using the results of the previous census and input from users.

-Creation of the 2006 Digital Boundary Files
+Creation of the 2006 Population Ecumene Boundary Files

-The Spatial Data Infrastructure (SDI) is the source for all 2006 Digital Boundary File products.
+The Spatial Data Infrastructure (SDI) is the source for all 2006 Boundary File products, including the data for the 2006 Population Ecumene Census Division Cartographic Boundary Files.
 Primary data manipulation of the product layers included preserving the geographic hierarchy of attributes inherent within a geography.
 This data manipulation included copying source data to a production environment and the joining of hierarchical geographic attributes.
 The final data treatment was an output of various file formats supported by Geographic Information System (GIS) software.